cronares/HelloWorldToDo/README.md

 # HelloWorldToDo

-iOS development tutorial
-This is a iOS development project based on udemy's iOS development tutorial course.
+This is a iOS development tutorial project based on udemy's iOS development tutorial course by Amol Rai.